 Therefore, the importance of grants for individual or independent researchers cannot be overstated, as they provide much-needed financial support and resources that can help advance their research careers and make significant contributions to their fields.

-II.
 Types of Grants Available for Individual or Independent Researchers

 There are several types of grants available for individual or independent researchers across various fields.
 These grants may cover different areas of research, from scientific research to humanities research, and they may come from different organizations and foundations.